codesbyhussain/tawakkolv2/README.md

 You can use these credentials to manage the database using phpMyAdmin or connect directly to MySQL from the Laravel app.

+User credentials:
+Email: john.doe@example.com
+Password: admin

+You can use the above credentials to test out the cart functionalities.

 6. Stopping the Containers
 To stop the containers, run: